 A weekly Saturday recap to share with you our favorite links, discoveries, exhibitions, and more from the past seven days.
-This week: A full report on our travels in Miami and Finland is coming next week, but until then we have acid-trip lenticulars, ’80s-era armchairs, and the most G-rated fun you can have in 52 pages.
+This week: A full report on our travels in Miami and Finland is coming next week, but until then we have acid-trip lenticulars, ’80s-era armchairs, and a look inside the Chillzone.

 Googly-eye aficionados Friends With You had one of the most visible projects on view this week at Art Basel: a collection of inflatable, artist-designed pool toys co-curated with Grey Area.
 But when Googling that project — no pun intended — we stumbled across another great one they launched earlier this year.
 We’re obsessed with their series of three lenticular prints, each available in an edition of 50.
 (This one’s called Multiverse.)

 With Monica representing in Miami this week, I took my first-ever trip to Finland, where I got a firsthand look at the current design scene.
 One of the greatest joys of the week, though, was delving deep into Finland’s design history — visiting Alvar Aalto’s house and studio, exploring the Arabia ceramics factory, and nosing around the permanent collection of Helsinki’s Design Museum, where my love for Yrjö Kukkapuro was reignited.
 Shown here and at the top of this post are ’80s armchairs by the octogenarian designer.